 Coal Preparation and Blending.
-We generally crush the coal mined from our Powder River Basin mining complexes and ship it directly from our mines to the customer.
+We crush the coal mined from our Powder River Basin mining complexes and ship it directly from our mines to the customer.
 Typically, no additional preparation is required for a saleable product.
 Coal extracted from some of our underground mining operations contains impurities, such as rock, shale and clay, and occurs in a wide range of particle sizes.
+A few of our mines in the Western Bituminous region use a coal preparation plant located near the mine or connected to the mine by a conveyor.
+These coal preparation plants allow us to treat the coal we extract from those mines to ensure a consistent quality and to enhance its suitability for particular end-users.

-Generally, the treatments employed at preparation plants depend on the size of the raw coal.
+The treatments we employ at our preparation plants depend on the size of the raw coal.
 For course material, the separation process relies on the difference in surface chemical properties between coal and the waste minerals.
-To remove impurities, raw coal is crushed and classified into various sizes.
-For the largest size fractions, dense media vessel separation techniques are used where coal is floated in a tank containing a liquid of a pre-determined specific gravity.
-Since coal is lighter than its impurities, it floats, and can be separated from rock and shale.
-Intermediate sized particles are treated with dense mediau cyclones, in which a liquid is spun at high speeds to separate coal from rock.
-Fine coal is treated in spirals, in which the differences in density between coal and rock allow them, when suspended in water, to be separated.
-Ultra fine coal is recovered in column flotation cells utilizing the differences in surface chemistry between coal and rock.
+To remove impurities, we crush raw coal and classify it into various sizes.
+For the largest size fractions, we use dense media vessel separation techniques in which we float coal in a tank containing a liquid of a pre-determined specific gravity.
+Since coal is lighter than its impurities, it floats, and we can separate it from rock and shale.
+We treat intermediate sized particles with dense medium cyclones, in which a liquid is spun at high speeds to separate coal from rock.
+Fine coal is treated in spirals, in which the differences in surface chemistry between coal and rock.
 By injecting stable air bubbles through a suspension of ultra fine coal and rock, the coal particles adhere to the bubbles and rise to the surface of the column where they are removed.
-To minimize the moisture content in coal, most coal sizes are processed through centrifuges.
+To minimize the moisture content in coal, we process most coal sizes through centrifuges.
 A centrifuge spins coal very quickly, causing water accompanying the coal to separate.

-For more information about the locations of our preparation plants, you should see the section entitled "Our Mining Operations" below.
+For more information about the preparation plants used at our mining operations, you should see the section entitled "Our Mining Operations" below.